isis/SpeechRecognizer-Module/documentation/index.md

 ##### Properties

-+source : Object
++ source : Object

 Source object that fired the event.

-+type : String
++ type : String

 Name of the event fired.

-+results: Array of Strings
++ results: Array of Strings

 the possible recognition results, where the first element is the most likely candidate.

-+confidence_scores : Array of floats
++ confidence_scores : Array of floats

 same size array as results, includes the confidence score of each result.